 Entry is a giant stride from the boat deck but divers may also exit from the large stern mounted swim-step.
-Most dives are near the island in depths from just a few feet up to about fifty feet.
+Most dives are near the island in depths from just a few feet up to about 50 feet.
 It is possible to do deeper dives but not required.
 The Spectre stays anchored during the dive using both a bow anchor in front and a stern anchor behind.
 This system keeps the boat stationary over the dive sites.
 Each dive lasts about an hour depending on a diver’s air consumption.
 The boat does three dives per day at different dive sites.
 Snorkelers may also enjoy these trips since the boat is usually close to shallow areas.

 The bottom is rocky reef and sand.
 Some spots offer kelp forests, walls, and pinnacles.
-Hundreds of plants and small animals share the reefs with many varieties of fish including kelp bass, sheepshead and garibaldi.
-It is not unusual to spot sea lions, seals, lobster, bat rays, horn sharks, moray eels, and occasionally giant black sea bass as well as blacksmith perch, sardines, mackerel, anchovies, and other small schooling fish.
+Hundreds of plants and small animals share the reefs with many varieties of fish including kelp bass, sheepshead, and garibaldi.
+It is not unusual to spot sea lions, seals, lobsters, bat rays, horn sharks, moray eels, and occasionally giant black sea bass as well as blacksmith perch, sardines, mackerel, anchovies, and other small schooling fish.
 The more you look the more you see!

 It is almost impossible not to ask how things will be for the day you choose to dive, even when divers know how uncertain predictions can be.
 Dive trips run all year so here are some very general guidelines.
 Water temperature is coldest from February to May varying between 56 and 62 degrees.
-From June to September it will range from 62 to as high as 70 then slowly begin to drop.
-October through January finds the water in the low sixties to high fifties.
+From June to September, it will range from 62 to as high as 70 then slowly begin to drop.
+October through January finds the water in the low 60s to high 50s.
 These temperatures are for Anacapa and Santa Cruz.
-Air temperature runs 60 to 75 in the summer and fall and in the fifties in the winter and spring.
+Air temperature runs 60 to 75 in the summer and fall and in the 50s in the winter and spring.
 Visibility rarely goes below 10 feet and can be as high as 100 feet.
 The average is 40 feet and on most days the bottom is visible from the boat.

 Weather is so localized and changes so much it is impossible to give an accurate overview.
 The islands offer protection so even on windy days there is usually a calm spot.
 Check just before the trip; remember that TV weather is not telling much about the real conditions at the islands, and that in California the word “storm” can mean light drizzle with 10 knot winds.
 Also keep in mind that it can be windy the day before the trip and be flat calm the next morning.